czbiohub-sf/polymorphism_sarscov2_diagnostics/README.md

 The tree was generated via [Nextstrain's augur](https://github.com/nextstrain/augur), v10.0.0.
 The config files used are located in `tree/nextstrain-config`.

 Figure 1 was generated in PRISM.
 Figure 2 was generated using the code found in `tree/figure/`.

+### Additional citations
+Our work is possible because of the computational tools developed by the research community.
+We gratefully acknowledge their contributions, and regret the journal-imposed limitation on the number of citations.

+* Nguyen, L.T., Schmidt, H., Haeseler, A., & Minh, B. (2014).
+IQ-TREE: a fast and effective stochastic algorithm for estimating maximum-likelihood phylogeniesMolecular biology and evolution, 32(1), 268–274.
+* Katoh, K., & Standley, D. (2013).
+MAFFT multiple sequence alignment software version 7: improvements in performance and usabilityMolecular biology and evolution, 30(4), 772–780.
+* Pérez, F., & Granger, B. (2007).
+IPython: a system for interactive scientific computingComputing in Science & Engineering, 9(3), 21–29.
+* IQ-Tree builds the tree under the hood; Mafft does the alignment; IPython is the computing environment.
+* RStudio Team (2020).
+RStudio: Integrated Development for R. RStudio, PBC, Boston, MA URL http://www.rstudio.com/.
+* Yu G (2020).
+"Using ggtree to Visualize Data on Tree-Like Structures."
+Current Protocols in Bioinformatics, 69(1), e96. doi: 10.1002/cpbi.96, https://currentprotocols.onlinelibrary.wiley.com/doi/abs/10.1002/cpbi.96.